 3. Mud Pie Oyster Tray

-This oyster tray features a fun and lighthearted design, with the dipping sauce notch in the middle reading “shuck the front door,” and the accompanying fork informing you that “the world is your oyster.”
+This is the second oyster tray by Mud Pie on this and is almost as good as the first.
+It features a fun and lighthearted design, with the dipping sauce notch in the middle reading “shuck the front door,” and the accompanying fork informing you that “the world is your oyster.”
 The ceramic tray should also seamlessly fit in with your other tableware, too.
 If not, Mud Pie has plenty of other bits and bobs in its Circa Seafood collection to pair it with.

 4. Outset Oyster Pan